-Effective January 1, 2005, the Company adopted the fair value recognition provisions of Statement of Financial Accounting Standards, or SFAS, No. 123 (revised 2004), Share-Based Payment, or SFAS 123R, using the modified-prospective-transition method.
+The Company follows the fair value recognition provisions of Statement of Financial Accounting Standards, or SFAS, No. 123 (revised 2004), Share-Based Payment, or SFAS 123R, using the modified-prospective-transition method.
 Under SFAS 123R, the Company recognizes the grant-date fair value of stock options and other stock-based compensation issued to employees and non-employee directors over the requisite service periods, which are typically the vesting periods.
 The Company currently uses the Black-Scholes-Merton formula to estimate grant-date fair value and expects to continue to use this valuation model in the future.
 The volatility assumption used in the Black-Scholes-Merton formula is based on the calculated historical volatility of twelve benchmark biotechnology companies that have been identified as comparable public entities.
-The expected term of options granted is derived from the simplified method allowable under Staff Accounting Bulletin No. 107.
-Under this approach, the expected term would be the mid-point between the weighted average of vesting period and the contractual term.
+The expected term of options granted represents the period of time that options are expected to be outstanding, using historical data to estimate option exercises and forfeitures.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.